JorelAli/AllAssets/TDL.md

 --------------------

 * Next page of Enchant command
-* Adding actions on join such as fireworks and executing commands etc.
 * Scheduled announcer
 * /friends command to add/remove friends
 * [POSSIBLE] Implementation/built in implementation of TagAPI (shows friends for example in different color and AFK players with [AFK] above their name)